 Moreover, the camera is incredibly stable.
 When recording videos with it, I hardly noticed any jello effect, which is a common problem in most $200 drones.
 Jello effect usually tends to ruin the quality of the video recorded, and the lack of which helped me out a lot when creating quality content for my clients.

 Another camera feature which I just loved, was the electronically adjustable 90-degree tilt.
 That’s quite a neat trick, if you ask me.

 3. Packed with features.

-Mid ranged drones are not known to come with a lot of features; however, the HS100 is one of the very few models which is packed with a lot of functionality.
-Here are some of them which I found to be the most helpful.
+Mid-ranged drones are not notorious for having a lot of features; however, the HS100 is one of the few versions that has a lot of versatility.
+Here are a few of them that I found to be the most useful.

 Follow me mode.

 This is a sort of a quality of life feature, which will force the drone to follow the transmitter on its own.
 This feature is great if you want to record yourself while hiking, riding a bike, or even sprinting.
 Because of the variable speed setting, the drone will be able to keep up with your movements without any problems.